shapr/takedouble/README.md

 # is it fast?

-On my ThinkPad with six Xeon cores and a 2TB Samsung 970 Evo Plus,  I can check 124822 files in 1.9 seconds.
+On my ThinkPad with six Xeon cores and a 1TB Samsung 970 Pro, I can check 34393 uncached files in 6.4 seconds.
+A second run on the same directory takes 2.8 seconds.